29 Mar How to Create the Perfect Real Estate Listing Presentation

 You can achieve a balance of both by setting clear expectations about what is included in your services and what your commission is so the sellers know exactly what they’re getting into.
 Being open, honest, and transparent like this can be awkward or unnerving, but it will save everyone a headache as you sign the contracts.

-Tip 4: Listen to the sellers’ goals during your listing presentation
+#17 – Listen to the sellers’ goals during your real estate listing presentation

 Sellers are most likely looking for a real estate agent who can create a plan that aligns with their goals — it makes sense, right?
 Not every seller or house is the same, so one strategy can’t be applied to all your clients.
 It’s crucial to listen to them during the meeting or a consultation call, and then shape your presentation around what they are hoping to get out of working with you.

 #18 – Double-check the data in your listing presentation

 While conducting research for your listing presentation, fact-check all your data to make sure that the information you will be presenting is correct.
 Even if you don’t think your sellers will know the exact numbers and statistics, the real estate industry can be volatile at times.
 It’s in your best interest and your client’s best interest to avoid any major surprises along the house-selling journey by being as accurate as possible.

 Also, if your presentation is delayed for any reason, it’s best practice to go back and update any data you include in your presentation.
 This is just another way of how you can stand out from the competition by showing that you’re willing to go the extra mile to stay up-to-date on market changes.